RealTschoegl/opensourcebootcamp/_posts/2014-03-10-lesson-arrays.markdown

 Lastly, I print the list (with some really underwhelming styling) and then print it out so you can see the array and return.

+Refactoring question: Can you think of a way that we could trim _two_ lines of code from this?
+How big of an improvement did or did it not make?

 ### _Why Do I Care?_

 ## Exercise